— PROJECT NAME

 Ping: The ping system was one of the first UI features we implemented, designed to let players quickly communicate locations in the world.
 For example, a player spotting an enemy could say, “look at my ping” to direct teammates.
 The mechanic is simple yet effective: when a player presses the ping button (middle mouse by default), it casts a ray from the center of their camera into the world.
 On impact, it spawns a ping actor at that location, which is set to always face the player and render above all other elements to ensure visibility and prevent clipping.

-The scoreboard in Daemon allows players to see team compositions and assess individual performance through stats such as kills, deaths, and (eventually) assists—though assist tracking was not fully functional in the build featured on the right.
+The scoreboard in Daemon allows players to see team compositions and assess individual performance through stats such as kills, deaths, and (eventually) assists; though assist tracking was not fully functional in the build featured on the right.
 Players can also view each other's builds using balance progress bars, offering insight into strategic loadout choices.
 Additionally, the scoreboard currently displays each player's maximum available credits, though we plan to replace this with a stat showing time spent on hardpoints to better reflect objective-focused play.

 Team sensitive player names: To improve clarity and ensure consistency, we designed the scoreboard so that the local player’s team would always appear at the top, with a blue background to reinforce team color identity.
 Implementing this was straightforward: using the GameState, I accessed the PlayerStates for both teams.
 When the scoreboard is opened, it checks the local player's team assignment.
 If the player is on Team Two, for example, the top section of the scoreboard is populated with Team Two’s players, and the bottom with Team One’s, and vice versa.
 This small adjustment significantly improved readability during fast-paced matches.

-class played a critical role in powering our UI systems, particularly for tracking and displaying player statistics.
+Player stats: The PlayerState class played a critical role in powering our UI systems, particularly for tracking and displaying player statistics.
 One key example of this was our kill tracking system.
 As previously mentioned, when a player secured a kill, a server RPC was called with references to the killer, victim, and assister.
-Using these, I accessed each player’s PlayerState
+Using these, I accessed each player’s PlayerState and incremented their respective stat categories, kills, deaths, and assists, all of which were replicated variables.
+Once updated, these variables triggered a delegate that notified the scoreboard to refresh, ensuring that each client always had accurate and up-to-date player stats.

-As with any game—especially competitive ones—Daemon’s settings menu was essential for giving players control over their experience and ensuring accessibility.
+As with any game, especially competitive ones, Daemon’s settings menu was essential for giving players control over their experience and ensuring accessibility.
 It allowed users to remap keybinds for core actions, adjust mouse sensitivity, fine-tune a range of graphical settings, and customize their audio preferences.
 This level of flexibility helped players tailor the game to their personal playstyles and hardware setups, contributing to both comfort and performance.

 Remapping keybinds: To ensure that players could tailor the controls to their preferences, we introduced a customizable keybinding system.
 This allowed players to rebind their inputs directly from the settings menu, improving accessibility and overall user experience.
 I implemented this system using the same foundational approach I used on Project Mercury.
 For a more in-depth breakdown of the process and implementation details, I encourage you to take a look at the Project Mercury section of my portfolio.